stephen-fox/packer-breadcrumbs/README.md

     }
 }
 ```
-- `os_name` - The operating system name as determined by the plugin.
-This
+- `os_name` - *string* - The operating system name as determined by the plugin.
-could be any of the following:
+This could be any of the following:
     - centos
     - debian
     - macos
     - redhat
     - ubuntu
     - windows
-- `os_version` - The operating system version as determined by the plugin
+- `os_version` - *string* - The operating system version as determined by
+the plugin
-- `packer_template_path` - The path to the packer template that was used to
+- `packer_template_path` - *string* - The path to the packer template that was
-build the current image (this is relative to the manifest file)
+used to build the current image (this is relative to the manifest file)
-- `include_suffixes` - A list of file suffixes to include as originally
+- `include_suffixes` - *array of string* - A list of file suffixes to include
-configured in the packer template.
+as originally configured in the packer template.
 For example:
 ```json
 {
    "include_suffixes": [